Virtual open days checklist

 - Check out the buildings, and any other areas relevant to your course.
 That will give you an idea of the size of the campus, and where your course would be.
 Some unis have interactive maps so you can get a great idea of how things fit together.

-- To get the most out of an open day, you’ll want to talk to as many people as you can, from lecturers to current students – those doing the same course, and even those studying other subjects.
+- Talk to as many people as you can, from lecturers to current students – those doing the same course, and even those studying other subjects.

 - Lots of unis are holding live webinars, to help you get the answers you’re looking for.
 Some are also offering live or near live chats with academics and students.

 - From other students you’ll find out more about the culture of the university, and work out if it’s the place you want to study.
-They’ll know all about the university city or town, who the best lecturers are, and where’s best to sit in the library for a study sesh!
+They’ll know all about the university city or town, who the best lecturers are, and where’s best to sit in the library.

-- Remember, if the uni you’re interested in doesn’t have a ‘chat’, try Unibuddy on ucas.com – we have representatives from many universities all over the UK – from all over the world, and homegrown ones too!
-You can ask them anything you want.
+- Remember, if the uni you’re interested in doesn’t have a ‘chat’, try Unibuddy – we have representatives from many universities all over the UK – and students from all over the world.
+Ask them anything you want.